WEST PAPUA OPEN DAY, SUNDAY 23 NOVEMBER 2023

-WELCOME TO COUNTRY: The West Papuan community felt particularly honoured by the presence of Yorta Yorta Elder Marice Henare-Gleeson.
+The West Papua Office in Docklands and the West Papua community in Melbourne felt particularly honoured by the presence of Bunnerong Elder Marice Henare Gleeson.

-ACKNOWLEDGEMENT OF COUNTRY: Diana Omabak, West Papua Community in Melbourne. “… we are grateful to these Traditional Owners and thank them for allowing our liberation work to continue, and really hope and pray that both of our struggles for self-determination succeed.”
+Diana Omabak, West Papua Community in Melbourne.
+“We are grateful to the Traditional Owners of this country and thank them for allowing our liberation work to continue on their lands, and really hope and pray that both of our struggles for self-determination succeed.”

 Transcript of Jacob Rumbiak’s speech on 26 Nov 2023